TheCacophonyProject/docs/pages/01.home/release-notes/item.md

 - search results can be displayed as table view in addition to card view
 - new video track scrubber control
 - avoid broken image icon where map tile will go
+- fix video tracks not displaying at a certain size (tablet-ish)

 ### Testing